Is Breastfeeding OK?

 Plan to have any tattoos placed before you become pregnant.
 Tattoo artists will not tattoo a pregnant woman and many will refuse to tattoo a breastfeeding mother.
-Tattoos take a 1-3 weeks to heal completely.
+Tattoos take 1-3 weeks to heal completely.

 Follow all universal precautions and aftercare instructions